martin67/adventofcode/src/main/doc/aoc2016/Day21ScrambledLettersAndHash.md

 You'll need to un-scramble one of the existing passwords by reversing the scrambling process.

 What is the un-scrambled version of the scrambled password fbgdceah?

+Your puzzle answer was aghfcdeb.

+Both parts of this puzzle are complete!
+They provide two gold stars: **